indico/indico/docs/source/contact/index.rst

 IRC
 +++

-We use IRC as our main means of communication among the development team.
-Get in touch through the official `#indico <https://webchat.freenode.net/?channels=indico>`_ channel on Freenode (irc.freenode.net).
+We use IRC as our main means of real-time communication with the development community.
+Get in touch through the official `#indico <https://web.libera.chat/gamja/?channels=#indico>`_ channel on Libera.Chat (irc.libera.chat).
-It is also accessible through `Matrix <https://riot.im/app/#/room/#indico:matrix.org>`_.
+It is also accessible through `Matrix <https://app.element.io/#/room/#indico:matrix.org>`_.

 Forum
 +++++